statechannels/go-nitro/packages/nitro-gui/readme.md

 previewing components in a variety of configured states.
 Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

-### `VITE_RPC_HOST=localhost:4005 yarn dev`
+### `yarn dev`

 Runs the app in the development mode with hot reload at [http://localhost:5173/](http://localhost:5173/).
-The UI will "point at" (i.e. launch RPC requests against) `localost:4005` (replace host and port as appropriate).
-This should be a Nitro RPC-Server-Enabled node.
+The UI will "point at" (i.e. launch RPC requests against) the `VITE_RPC_HOST` env var.
+This can be set in `.env.development` and should correspond to a Nitro RPC-Server-Enabled node.

 ### `yarn build`